Overview

 The objectives of the National Stream of GAPP are to:

-• Increase Canadian private-sector investment in the commercialization of innovation derived from public R&D funding in genomics and biotechnology.
+- Increase Canadian private-sector investment in the commercialization of innovation derived from public R&D funding in genomics and biotechnology.

-• Stimulate technological innovation and implementation through co-operative R&D between research and receptors.
+- Stimulate technological innovation and implementation through cooperative R&D between research and receptors.

-• Enable research investments that de-risk opportunities and secure follow-on funding from finance and industry.
+- Enable research investments that de-risk opportunities and secure follow-on funding from finance and industry.

-• Foster and encourage participation in innovation and entrepreneurship by individuals from equity-deserving communities.
+- Foster and encourage participation in innovation and entrepreneurship by individuals from equity-deserving communities.

 Application Process

-Following this, the National GAPP application involves three stages: a Letter of Intent (LOI), a full proposal, and a pitch.
+The National GAPP application involves three stages: a Letter of Intent (LOI), a full proposal, and a pitch.
 The LOI outlines the project’s innovation, market potential, and commercialization path, and must address key business questions and eligibility criteria.
 The full proposal provides a detailed plan covering technical feasibility, commercialization strategy, market validation, and team qualifications.
 Selected teams then pitch their project to Genome Canada, addressing reviewer feedback and answering questions to advance in the process.

 Documents & Resources